scistream/sc24-tutorial/README.md

 docker run -it -v ./certificates:/scistream -p 5000:5000 -p 5100-5110:5100-5110  --entrypoint /bin/bash castroflaviojr/scistream:latest
 ```

-Our first challenge is identifying what is the reachable ip address of your docker installation.
+Our first challenge is identifying what is the reachable IP address of your docker installation.

 This is important because we will need it to generate security certificates.